George Washington's political evolution: Political ascendancy

-The situation was defused when London backed down and, except for a tax on tea designed to assert its authority, repealed the Townshend Acts.
-Other than refusing to serve tea, Washington did not concern himself with the fault lines in British-colonial relations and returned his attention to his business.
+The situation was defused when London conceded and, except for a tax on tea designed to assert its authority, repealed the Townshend Acts.
+Other than refusing to serve tea, Washington did not concern himself with the faultlines in British-colonial relations and returned his attention to his business.
 When he turned forty in 1772, he decided to have his portrait painted for the first time.
 He commissioned Charles Willson Peale and, despite having resigned his commission 13 years earlier, chose to sit in the uniform of a colonel in the Virginia Regiment.

 In late 1773 and early 1774, Washington's concerns lay closer to home than the events of the Boston Tea Party protest.
 Although land west of the Alleghenies had been re-opened for settlement in 1768, British procrastination in establishing a provincial government there suppressed the value of Washington's land in the area; few farmers were interested in leasing land that was not yet subject to civil control and military protection.
 In 1773, British proponents of the policy to constrain colonies to coastal regions again restricted settlement west of the Alleghenies.
 While this did not affect land already granted to Washington, it limited future speculation to land granted to veterans of the French and Indian War, by which Washington still stood to gain 10000 acre.
 When this avenue was closed to him by the decision that only regular army officers qualified for the grants, Washington railed at British malice towards colonists.

 Washington's personal interests were further threatened by the Quebec Act of June 1774, designed to abolish Virginia land speculation west of the Alleghenies.
 The Act was part of the Intolerable Acts, the British response to the Boston protests.
 Among them was the Boston Port Act, passed at the end of March, which closed the port until reparations were made for the lost tea and stationed 3,000 British troops in Boston.
 Because of his increasing interaction with the politically sophisticated Mason, Washington – who confessed himself not well versed in politics – became fully radicalized over the following months.
 The occupation of Boston was, he wrote, "unexampled testimoney[sic] of the most despotic system of tyranny that ever was practiced in a free gov[ernmen]t".